-The Kosciuszko Foundation annually awards a number of Fellowships/Grants to Poles for advanced study/research or teaching at universities and other institutions of higher learning in the United States.
-The Foundation provides a cost-of-living stipend which includes trans-atlantic travel, housing allowance, health and accident insurance coverage, and, when warranted, domestic travel.
+The Kosciuszko Foundation annually awards a number of Fellowships/Grants to Poles for advanced study, research, and/or teaching at universities and other institutions of higher learning in the United States.
+The Foundation provides a cost-of-living stipend, which includes trans-atlantic travel, housing allowance, health and accident insurance coverage, and (when warranted) domestic travel.
 There is no allowance for dependents (spouse and children).
 Recipients are solely responsible for all expenses of accompanying dependents.

 There are no restrictions as to fields of study/research.